stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 	// will remove the row from the `MyRecord_Live` table
 	$record->deleteFromStage('Live');

-### Forcing the Current Stage
+### Forcing the current stage

 The current stage is stored as global state on the object.
-It is usually modified by controllers, e.g. when a preview is initialized.
+It is usually modified by controllers, e.g. when a preview is initialised.
 But it can also be set and reset temporarily to force a specific operation to run on a certain stage.

 	:::php
 	$origMode = Versioned::get_reading_mode(); // save current mode